Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 In saying that, Purchase your ICOCA Card To Get Around with Ease

-Where to buy ICOCA Card?
-You can purchase the ICOCA card from allocated ticketed machines at JR West train stations or the Japan Rail West office (JR Office), an office situated right outside the central train station at Kansai Airport.
+Where to buy an ICOCA Card?
+You can purchase the ICOCA card from allocated ticketed machines at JR West train stations or the Japan Rail West office (JR Office) outside the central train station at Kansai Airport.
 For easy convenience, there is no need to pre-order.
-Top up your funds to the sufficient amount required and scan the card at railway stations when entering through the gates or on buses upon getting on or off the relevant transportation.
+When entering through the gates or on buses upon getting on or off the relevant transportation, top up your funds to the required amount and scan the card at railway stations.

 Don’t be afraid to up your card too much, either.
 Suppose you still have an outstanding balance on your ICOCA Card after your Japan trip.
-In that case, you can refund any exceptional credit and even get a 500-yen deposit back on your ICOCA card upon handing it back in if you wish.
+In that case, you can refund any exceptional credit and even get a 500-yen deposit on your ICOCA card upon returning it.
 Some conditions do apply.

 Check out this handy website on purchase and details out the ICOCA Card.